MichaelKireev/RTutorAlcoholTastesMortality/README.md

 - **Data**: https://doi.org/10.3886/E117443V1

+The problem set is hosted online and can be edited under the following link: https://michaelkireev.shinyapps.io/RTutorAlcoholTastesMortality/
+Alternatively, you can edit the problem set locally and use the following instructions:

 ## 1. Installation

 RTutor and this package is hosted on Github.
 To install everything, run the following code in your R console.